dsouza-anush/playwright-mcp-heroku/README-HEROKU.md

 ### Keeping Up-to-Date with Upstream

-This repository is configured to track the original Microsoft Playwright MCP repository as an upstream remote.
-To update:
+This repository automatically stays in sync with the original Microsoft Playwright MCP repository while preserving Heroku-specific modifications.

-#### Automatic Update (Recommended)
+#### Automatic GitHub Actions Update (Default)

+A GitHub Action runs weekly to:
+1. Fetch the latest changes from the upstream Microsoft repository
+2. Preserve all Heroku-specific files and configurations
+3. Create a commit with the updated code
+4. Push the changes to this repository

+This means you always get the latest features and fixes without losing Heroku compatibility.

+#### Manual Update (Alternative)

+If you need to update manually, you can:

-Use the provided update script which preserves Heroku-specific files:
+##### Option 1: Use the provided script (Recommended)

 ```
 ./update-from-upstream.sh